 25 March 2021 On Wednesday, UK Home Secretary Priti Patel announced an overhaul to the UK asylum system.
 Charlotte writes about the new rules, under which a difference will be made between those asylum seekers who enter the UK legally and those who enter the UK illegally.
 An analysis of the compliance with international refugee law, and discussion of the UK discourse on asylum seekers:

-8 December 2020 Treating migrants like criminals, assimilating the two is a worrying trend which has taken over migration policy and discourse in the UK and many other Western countries.
-A look at this idea of “crimmigration,” the place where two fields of law – criminal & immigration – meet, and the disastrous consequences this merger has for asylum seekers in the UK and abroad.
+8 December 2020 A look at the idea of “crimmigration,” the place where two fields of law – criminal & immigration – meet, and the disastrous consequences this merger has for asylum seekers in the UK and abroad.

 10 September 2020 The EU may not be responsible for all conflicts that force people from their homes, but there is no doubt about who is to blame for the 12.000 displaced people who are homeless after the Moria refugee camp fire.